-As is evident from the wording of article 1, the objective pursued by the Law is economic, ie the protection of competition.
-In this respect, consumer benefit is also taken into consideration for an exemption under article 1 paragraph 3 of the Law.
+As is evident from the wording of article 1, the objective pursued by the Law is economic, namely the protection of competition.
+In this respect, consumer benefit is also taken into consideration for an exemption under article 1(3) of the Law.

-5 What entity or agency is responsible for enforcing prohibitions on anticompetitive vertical restraints?
+What entity or agency is responsible for enforcing prohibitions on anticompetitive vertical restraints?
 Do governments or ministers have a role?

-The authority responsible for enforcing article 1 of the Law is the HCC (articles 8-10 of the Law).
-The HCC is an authority with administrative and economic independence, under the supervision of the Minister of Development.
-It consists of the president, an 11-member commission and the Directorate-General for Competition.
+The HCC is responsible for enforcing article 1 of the Law (articles 8 to 10 of the Law).
+The HCC is an authority with administrative and economic independence, under the supervision of the minister of development.
+It consists of the president, an 11-member commission and the directorate-general for competition.

-Under article 8a of the Law, the Minister for Development may allow the block exemption of categories of agreements on the basis of article 1 paragraph 3.
-He may also define, by decision, categories or types of agreements that are not caught by article 1 paragraph 1 of the Law.
+Under article 8a of the Law, the minister for development may allow the block exemption of categories of agreements on the basis of article 1(3).
+He may also define, by decision, categories or types of agreements that are not caught by article 1(1) of the Law.
 A positive opinion by the HCC is required in both cases.
-The Minister of Development may also apply to the HCC for interim measures.
-Under the latest modification of the Law, interim measures may be adopted by the HCC either following an application from the Minister of Development or ex officio.
+The minister of development may also apply to the HCC for interim measures.
+Under the latest modification of the Law, interim measures may be adopted by the HCC either following an application from the minister of development or ex officio.